boeckmann/asm6502/README.txt

  4.4.5 Logical Operators

+       The logical operators are logical and &&, logical or ||, and the unary logical not !.

        The logical operators return 1 as true value, and 0 as false value.
-       They return the undefined value if at least one of their arguments is undefined.
+       They return an undefined value if at least one of their arguments is undefined.
 The logical or || operator is an exception to this rule.
        It returns true if at least one of its arguments is true.

-       The logical operators are logical and &&, logical or ||, and the unary logical not !.

  4.4.6 Comparison Operators

        The comparison operators return 1 as true value, and 0 as false value.
-They return the undefined value if at least one of their arguments is undefined.
+They return an undefined value if at least one of their arguments is undefined.
 The comparison operators are:

         -  equality ==, and non-equality !=